The Emission Spectrum of the Hot Jupiter WASP-79b from HST/WFC3: Abstract

 \section{Abstract}

-The hot Jupiter WASP-79b is a prime target for exoplanet atmospheric characterization both now and in the future.
 Here we present a thermal emission spectrum of WASP-79b, obtained via \textit{Hubble Space Telescope} Wide Field Camera 3 G141 observations as part of the PanCET program.
-Given the temporal coverage of WASP-79b's secondary eclipse, we consider two scenarios: a fixed mid-eclipse time based on the expected occurrence time and a mid-eclipse time as a free parameter.
+As we did not observe the ingress or egress of WASP-79b's secondary eclipse, we consider two scenarios: a fixed mid-eclipse time based on the expected occurrence time and a mid-eclipse time as a free parameter.
 In both scenarios, we can measure thermal emission from WASP-79b from 1.1-1.7~$\mu$m at 2.4$\sigma$ confidence consistent with a 1900~K brightness temperature for the planet.
-We combine our observations with \textit{Spitzer} dayside photometry (3.6 and 4.5~$\mu$m) and compare these observations to a grid of atmospheric forward models.
-Given the precision of our measurements, WASP-79b's infrared emission spectrum is consistent with theoretical spectra assuming equilibrium chemistry, enhanced abundances of H-, VO, or FeH, as well as clouds.
+We combine our observations with \textit{Spitzer} dayside photometry (3.6 and 4.5~$\mu$m) and compare these observations to a grid of atmospheric forward models that span a range of metallicities, carbon-to-oxygen ratios, and recirculation factors.
+Given the strength of the planetary emission and the precision of our measurements, we found a wide range of forward models to be consistent with our data.
 The best match equilibrium model suggests WASP-79b's dayside has a solar metallicity and carbon-to-oxygen ratio, alongside a recirculation factor of 0.75.
 Models including significant H- opacity provide the best match to WASP-79b's emission spectrum near 1.58~$\mu$m.
 However, models featuring high-temperature cloud species - formed via vigorous vertical mixing and low sedimentation efficiencies - with little day-to-night energy transport also match WASP-79b's emission spectrum.
 Given the broad range of equilibrium chemistry, disequilibrium chemistry, and cloudy atmospheric models consistent with our observations of WASP-79b's dayside emission, further observations will be necessary to constrain WASP-79b's dayside atmospheric properties.

 \keywords{Hot Jupiters, Exoplanet Atmospheres, Secondary Eclipse, WASP-79b}